 Brunold sent me the correction in German.
-This was a 20 move game "Dr. Ryder" vs "N.N." published in Deutsche Schachzeitung, Sechsundfeunfzigster Jahrgang, Nr.
+The 20 move game "Dr. Ryder" vs "N.N." was published in Deutsche Schachzeitung, Sechsundfeunfzigster Jahrgang, Nr.
 8 August 1901, pages 236-237 as Game 6763 with comments by Walther Freiherr von Holzhausen (who won the 1898-1899 winter tournament in Leipzig).

 Blackmar invented 1.d4 d5 2.e4 dxe4 3.f3.
 Diemer came up with 3.Nc3 Nf6 4.f3 exf3 (BDG) and promoted both 5.Nxf3 and 5.Qxf3 for 50 years.
 Ryder played 5.Qxf3 in his only known game in this line.
 So we see a Pre-Diemer was played by the Pre-Doctor, Arthur W. Ryder.
 Below is the full corrected historical game with my new notes.